redhat-cip/dci-openshift-agent/samples/sno_on_libvirt/README.md

 * The OCP GUI should be ready at: https://console-openshift-console.apps.dcisno.example.com

 ## Destroy the SNO VM and perform some cleanup

-NOTE: The sno-installer role by default cleans up before a deployment
+NOTE: The sno-node-prep and sno-installer roles by default clean up before a deployment

 ```bash
 sudo su - dci-openshift-agent